Food allergy and intolerance in cats

 To conclude: allergy-friendly cat food that is more enjoyable

 There are many causes and triggers for food intolerances in cats.
 However, if you recognise the specified symptoms in your cat, you should contact your vet immediately.
 Whether it is a food allergy or an intolerance – it can be a shock when your cat is diagnosed.
 Deep breathing is required!
 Luckily, there are now lots of options to give your cat a healthy diet that lacks nothing in terms of taste or enjoyment.
 Alternative gentle protein sources, such as insects or chicken, may be suitable solutions for your cat, so it can make the most of every one of its 9 lives.
 And your cat can help with climate protection too.
 At Green Petfood we are focused on sustainable, ethical farming for our animals.
 Meat in the pet food sector normally comes from conventional farms.
 But there are animal-friendly alternatives!
-Whether it’s chicken or mealworm – our focus is always on dignity and respect for the animals.
+Whether it’s chicken or black soldier flies– our focus is always on dignity and respect for the animals.
 And your cat can taste the difference too!